gradha/gradha.github.io/src/articles/18-adding-objectivec-properties-to-nimrod-objects-with-macros.rst

 reached version 1.0 and is already running circles around established programming languages, macros are a complete win for programming.
 They allow you to become a compiler developer and extend the language just that little bit in the direction you need to make your life easier.
-Only without the pain of pull requests being reviewed and rejected.
+Only without the pain and embarrassment of pull requests being reviewed and rejected.
 And let's face it, figuring out how macros work and how to write them is in itself a fun exercise.